arizvisa/containers-podman/docs/source/markdown/podman.1.md

 Redirect stdout to /dev/null.
 This command prevents all stdout from the Podman command.
 The **--noout**  option is not block stderr or stdout from containers.

+#### **--out**=*path*
+Redirect stdout to the specified path.
+This command allows redirecting all stdout from the Podman command which can be used to capture its output directly to a file.
+It can also be used to suppress output by specifying /dev/null as the path.
+The **--out** option will not affect stderr or stdout from containers.

 #### **--remote**, **-r**
 When true, access to the Podman service is remote.
 Defaults to false.
 Settings can be modified in the containers.conf file.
 If the CONTAINER_HOST